FriendsOfCake/bootstrap-ui/README.md

 ./bin/cake plugin load BootstrapUI
 ```

-> Note: The BootstrapUI plugin does not come bundled with Twitter Bootstrap.
+> The BootstrapUI plugin does not come bundled with Twitter Bootstrap.
 Instructions for install the framework are below.

 ## Running Tests